 Sunday: Brunch will be served from 10:30 am – 12:00 pm instead of a traditional breakfast and lunch.
 Therefore, on Sunday morning students may choose to attend a religious service, do laundry, socialize in a staff supervised area in the dorm, or sleep late.
 There will be activities on Sunday afternoon and evening.
 All RA groups will have a meeting at 9:45 pm.

-Staff members must arrive on Northwestern State’s campus Wednesday, June 30, 2021, by 3:00 pm to move into the dorm and begin orientation.
-Staff members will leave campus on Saturday, July 24, 2021, when all supplies are placed in storage.
+Staff members must arrive on Northwestern State’s campus Wednesday, July 6, 2022, by 2:00 pm to move into the dorm and begin orientation.
+Staff members will leave campus on Saturday, July 30, 2022, after all supplies are placed in storage.

 The starting salary for staff members is $1,400.
 Staff members are required to live in the dormitory utilized by ADVANCE and eat all meals with students and fellow employees in the cafeteria.